A short history of American food (whatever that is) - Local News 8

 A short history of American food (whatever that is)

-Your Thanksgiving table may be smaller this year, but if it’s still full of squashes, corn pudding, turkey and cranberry sauce, thank Native Americans — those foods are indigenous.
+Your Thanksgiving table may have been smaller this year, but if it was still full of squashes, corn pudding, turkey and cranberry sauce, thank Native Americans — those foods are indigenous.
 But that apple pie is international — apples are from Kazakhstan and the pie part is from England.

 It’s hard to define what “American food” is and yet many historians have tried.
 Yale Professor Paul Freedman is one of them and last year published “American Cuisine and How It Got That Way.”